 - Outstanding Recalls

-You can access these using:
+You can access these using the following free resources:

 The used bike market is an absolute minefield, but a quality HPI check can prevent nasty surprises down the line.

 Do your research when checking a bikes mechanical and servicing history and try to get a good read on the buyer.
-If it doesn’t feel right or things don’t add up, then walk away.
+If it doesn’t feel right or things don’t add up, walk away.